emgyrz/catalan_parentheses/README.md

 # Parentheses and Catalan Numbers

-Some algorithms to generate all possible N pairs of balanced parentheses
+Some algorithms to generate all possible N pairs of balanced parentheses.

+Faster than ever before!!!11`

 ### Run
 ```sh